 At least one of these rollers is driven by a motor and the felting rotates in one direction under the pressure created by the screwed down roller.
 Unfortunately, pressure doesn't create felt.

 Additionally, the one-way rotation under pressure creates an unsafe situation where fingers, hair or clothing can become entangled in the roller with consequent unpleasant results.
 Some makers overcome this problem with complex safety guards which then hinder you from seeing the rolling action.
 Additionally the rolled material can easily skew one way or the other requiring constant manual intervention of the screw down clamps to even out the pressure on the felt bundle.

 The Gentle Roller overcomes this problem with its unique and patented drive system.

-The pre-felt is wrapped around the specially constructed drive roller.
-The drive roller sits between two or three idle rollers.
+The wool (and fabric) pre-felt is wrapped around the specially constructed drive roller.
+The drive roller (grey in picture) sits between two or three idle rollers (red in picture).
 The Gentle Roller then oscillates in a cyclical forward and then reverse direction, replicating hand rolling.